 Why Are American Companies Receiving The Backlash and Not The Terrorists?

-When Colonial Pipeline was hacked on May 7, 2021, by the RandsomeWare group DarkSide, and a few weeks later the JBS beef packing plants, were also hacked.
+Colonial Pipeline was hacked on May 7, 2021, by the RandsomeWare group DarkSide, and a few weeks later the JBS beef packing plants, were also hacked.
 Suddenly, the east coast of the US came to a crawl as there was a sudden gas shortage, and now the main staple of the US food supply, beef, had their plants compromised in an alleged successful hacking attempt.

 Ask yourself, what is the driving force behind pointing the finger at American-based companies with hard-working Americans as the foundation of these companies, only to be compromised, not with weapons of mass destruction, but from computer code.

 Is it the media?
 Is it the "cybersecurity experts" who are looking to make a name for themselves during each security breach?!?!
-Maybe it is a combination, but whichever it is, the losers are the American companies, and thus, the American people suffer through higher prices and other annoyances which can greatly affect a person's quality of life.
+Maybe it is a combination, but whichever it is, the losers are the American companies, and thus, the American people as they suffer through higher prices and other annoyances which can greatly affect a person's quality of life.

 What Was Reported But Not Confirmed